-Symptoms without anemia — Iron deficiency anemia often progresses from asymptomatic depletion of iron to absent iron stores to microcytic RBCs to anemia.
-Some patients with reduced or absent iron stores who have not yet developed anemia may have symptoms such as fatigue or reduced exercise tolerance.
+Symptoms without anemia — Some individuals with reduced or absent iron stores who have not yet developed anemia may have symptoms such as fatigue or reduced exercise tolerance.

 The benefit of iron replacement for iron deficiency-associated fatigue without anemia has been demonstrated in several small trials and observational studies:

 ●A trial randomly assigned 90 non-anemic premenopausal women with fatigue, serum ferritin ≤50 ng/mL, and hemoglobin ≥12.0 g/dL to receive a cumulative dose of 800 mg of intravenous (IV) iron or placebo over two weeks .
 Six weeks after treatment initiation, fatigue was improved in the IV iron arm (decrease of 1.1 versus 0.7 on a 10-point scale, from a baseline of 4.5 in both groups).
 The effect was more pronounced in those with a baseline serum ferritin ≤15 ng/dL.
 Benefits of iron supplementation persisted at 12 weeks.
 Adverse events were greater in the IV iron group (21 versus 9 percent), but none were considered serious.
 As expected, the IV iron group had increased ferritin (mean increase, 98 ng/mL) and the placebo group did not.